 Designing a workflow-driven mobile app for educators

-ABOUT: RyeCatcher is an existing web application for teachers and administrators to track behavior and provide a community of support for every student.
+PROJECT: RyeCatcher is an existing web application for teachers and administrators to track behavior and provide a community of support for every student.
 In a two-week sprint, I worked to translate RyeCatcher web functionality and optimize key features for mobile use.
 The two big challenges were identifying the small chunks of "free time" when educators might use RyeCatcher on mobile and then designing an actionable task flow that allows them to accomplish their goal quickly and effectively.
-To do this, I developed storyboards and workflow-driven wireframes before conducting evaluative research with a current user.
-The final client deliverable was a set of high-fidelity prototypes.

 Empathy was the first step in the creation process.
 In order to design for educators, I needed to understand what their day-to-day life might look like while using the RyeCatcher application.
 I called a few friends that are teachers and asked them about how they currently track student behavior and when they typically do administrative tasks supported by technology.
 As a result of these conversations, I came up with two storyboards that illustrated two unique scenarios when a teacher might use RyeCatcher on a mobile device.

 They key insight was realizing that 'free time' happens in 2-10 minute chunks for most teachers.
 This meant that I needed to think about workflows in smaller segments to allow teachers to accomplish micro-tasks easily on mobile – so they can pick up where they left off on their laptop or desktop application.

 Next, I identified common mobile UI patterns and developed a set of sketches that integrated common gestures and patterns into the design.
 I also worked to simplify the interface and strip out the features that a teacher would not use in the two scenarios I previously illustrated.